lipupini/lipupini/collection/README.md

 Each file can have a corresponding `.json` file in the `.lipupini` folder with additional metadata such as `caption` or `visibility`.

-A minimal corresponding `.json` file required for a file to be served looks like this:
+The minimal corresponding JSON required for a file to be served looks like this:

 ```json
 {